-Located just 6 miles southeast from Lahaina Town, the location is good for those looking to:
+Located just 6 miles southeast of Lahaina Town, the location is good for those looking to:

 We chose to rent a few tentalows, and we’re glad we did.
 Our tent-camping friends came by and were pretty jealous.
 The property has come a LONG WAY since its roots as Camp Pecusa, but they’re still working on areas.
 Tent campers set up in dry, hot dirt with not a lot of shade.
-The Tentalows are set up with enough room between each to have a little privacy, and plenty of shaded, grassy area to hangout on.
+The Tentalows are set up with enough room between each to have a little privacy, and plenty of shaded, grassy areas to hang out on.

-Each Tentalow comes with an enclosed, outdoor shower with hot water, a sink, a covered lanai with chairs, a lock box for your stuff, and at least 2 beds (we asked for cots at an extra charge for the kids.)
+Each Tentalow comes with an enclosed, outdoor shower with hot water, a sink, a covered lanai with chairs, a lockbox for your stuff, and at least 2 beds (we asked for cots at an extra charge for the kids.)
 It was pretty extravagant for camping.
 And, even with Kama’aina, it wasn’t cheap.
 But we’re glad we had a chance to do it!
-Seperated, private bathrooms are very nice and shared per each 2 tentalows.
+Separated, private bathrooms are very nice and shared per every 2 tentalows.

-Cabins are right on the beach, but tentalows and tent camping are at most a 2 minute walk to the water.
-This black/gray/reddish beach has some keawe, but most of it has been removed since we last visited.
+Cabins are right on the beach, but tentalows and tent camping are at most a 2-minute walk to the water.
+This black/gray/reddish beach has some keawe trees, but most of it has been removed since we last visited.
 There are still a few trees to be wary of when walking barefoot.
-This is a great spot for snorkeling, swimming, kayaking, whale watching (in season) and sometimes even longboarding.
+This is a great spot for snorkeling, swimming, kayaking, whale watching (in season), and sometimes even longboarding.
 We got a few waves on this last trip, though it was tiny.
 Perfect for learning.
 They also have a shower at the beach.
 And yes, this is the area where the group of girls had the greatest kayak whale watch ever!